Meet the team: Beth Powell

 CC: Have there been any moments of realisation in your life/career that made you know that this kind of work was what you wanted to do?

 BP: I've tried different avenues of change-making through different jobs and projects, and through variety, I've learned about what I think works best, what I find most fulfilling and where I think my strengths are.
 That's helped me understand what I wanted to do.
 I also think I've learned from challenges within some of my jobs in the past.
-Through some frustrating experiences I learned I wanted to be in a position to shape the values and culture I was working within, and to build a leadership team of people with strong ethics.
+Through some frustrating experiences I learned I wanted to be in a position to shape the values and culture I was working within, and build a leadership team with strong ethics.

 CC: What do you hope the future will hold for Creative City?

 BP: I hope that Creative City will grow, in size and impact.
 I hope to be able to grow our staff team so that we can connect with more people and work within more of Greater Manchester's amazing communities.
 I also want to see our little project baby, Soap for the Future, grow legs.